lawmurray/mendingwall/docs/contributing.md

     ---

-    If you find a bug in the app, or can be more specific about what is not working for you, open an issue.
+    If you find a bug, or can be more specific about what is not working for you, open an issue.
+It is helpful to provide specific steps to reproduce it.

     [:octicons-arrow-right-24: Open an issue](https://github.com/lawmurray/mendingwall/issues)